SMAKSS/password-generator/Readme.md

 then to use it within your application you can do it just like below:

-The search function will accept 6 input parameter:
+The search function will accept 6 optional input parameter:

 - `length` (`Number`): The length of the desired password.
 If you left it blank it will be a random number between 0 to 20.
 - `lowerIncluded` (`Boolean`, Default: `True`): You can include or exclude lowercase characters, by default, it's `True` which means the lowercase characters are included.